 Negroamaro (pronounced Neh-grow-ah-mar-oh) receives its name from the type of grape used in crafting this wine.
-The word "negroamaro" is a combination of two words, both of which mean the color black: "the Latin word "niger" and "mavros" in Ancient Greek.
+The word "negroamaro" is a combination of two words, both of which mean the color black.

 The grapes are machine harvested, pressed, and de-stemmed.
 Contact with the skin lasts about eight days, and, during this time, the wine acquires its depth and color.
 Following fermentation, 90% of the wine is aged for a year in 6,000-liter Slavonian botte and 10% in 350-liter Tonneaux.
 This aging process is followed by an additional three months in the bottle before release.